-As more and more people choose cremation over burial, families are looking for special ways to memorialize their loved one using their cremated ashes.
+As more and more people choose cremation over burial (due to many factors, including cremation cost), families are looking for special ways to memorialize their loved one using their cremated ashes.
 One option that is very common is performing a water burial.
 While some families will scatter ashes in the water, most will use a special biodegradable water urn designed to dissolve and release the ashes into the water.
 The cost of a water burial, or burial at sea, varies from as little as the cost of the cremation to over $5,000.
 Below we’ve highlighted some of the more popular ways families do a water burial and the cost associated with each option.

 Cost of a Water Burial